 Throughout history, many scientific revolutions can be traced to a moment in time when a technological breakthrough enabled us to see the world through a new lens.
-In 1610 Galileo Galilei perfected the first device known as a microscope: leading us into an era where disease causing agents were no longer considered a mystery, but instead became known, tangible organisms that could be seen and studied.
-200 years later, Robert Koch founded modern bacteriology by using the microscope to discover the causative agents of tuberculosis, cholera, and anthrax.
-In the early 50s, Watson and Crick discovered the double helix structure of the DNA, laying the groundwork for the first genome sequence ever published in 2001.
-The explosion of discoveries that followed was unprecedented – from insights into evolution, to better understanding of monogenic diseases, and to unravelling of the complex genetic alterations that result in cancer.
-Today, less than two decades later, we’ve sequenced thousands of tumors, identified hundreds of cancer mutations, and are on our way to creating real personalized medicine.
+In 1610 Galileo Galilei perfected the first device known as a microscope, leading us into an era where agents that cause diseases are no longer a mystery, but tangible organisms that can be seen and studied.
+200 years later, Robert Koch used the microscope to found modern bacteriology and discover the causative agents of tuberculosis, cholera, and anthrax.
+In the early 50s, Watson and Crick discovered the double helix structure of the DNA, laying the groundwork for the first genome sequence published in 2001.
+The explosion of discoveries that followed was unprecedented – from insights into evolution, to better understanding of monogenic diseases and to unravelling of the complex genetic alterations that result in cancer.
+Today, less than two decades later, we’ve sequenced thousands of tumors, identified hundreds of cancer mutations and are on our way to real personalized medicine.

 We believe we are on the brink of yet another revolution, as technological advancements enable us to venture beyond the genomic data and unlock the next layer of information hidden in our cells’ proteins.
-Studying proteins has the distinct advantage of being directly actionable, as the proteins themselves are potential clinical biomarkers or druggable targets.
-This type of research may lead to the discovery of novel disease biomarkers, unique biological indicators associated with specific types of diseases, and represents tremendous potential for disease prevention.
-Imagine a future in which a simple blood test could detect early stage cancer before any symptoms have set in, or warn against Alzheimer’s before irreversible brain damage has occurred.
-The ability to identify such biomarkers could be the tipping point to effective early interventions and saving lives.
+Studying proteins has the distinct advantage of being directly actionable, viewing the proteins themselves as potential clinical biomarkers or druggable targets.
+This type of research may lead to discovery of novel disease biomarkers – unique biological indicators associated with specific types of diseases, representing tremendous potential for disease prevention.
+Imagine a future in which a simple blood test can detect early stage cancer before any symptoms have set in or warn against Alzheimer before irreversible brain damage has occurred.
+Such biomarkers could be the tipping point between early effective interventions and the loss of lives.